cheesesashimi/theywhiteboardedme/pages/faq.md

 - Refuse to interview at companies that use these stressful interview practices.

-### What is the mission of they.whiteboarded.me?

 ### Your site design and layout sucks!
-Hey, that's an opinion, not a question ;).
+Hey, that's an opinion, not a question :).
 Anyway, I am not a professional web developer.
 I'm the person who keeps your web servers running ;).
 That said, if you're particularly skilled with CSS and Jekyll, {% include pull_requests.md
 %} are welcome and encouraged!

-Devs love pull requests :).